 Often, a hosted solution can give you everything you need.
 Then, your engineering team can focus on your organization’s most critical projects.
 For some companies, it makes sense to build an internal CA. Unfortunately, I often see companies building internal CAs not because it’s what’s best for their company, but because they have misconceptions about hosted solutions.

 What are some of those misconceptions about hosted solutions?
+DA:

 In short, the common misconceptions revolve around cost, capability, and flexibility.